 Naan pizza bar

-- Notes: The best part of this meal is that everyone gets to make their own.
-I typically keep the list of toppings short to simplify my life, but you could go full-blown pizza bar and give everyone lots of toppings to choose from.
+- The best part of this meal is that everyone gets to make their own pizza.
+I typically keep the list of toppings short to simplify my life, but you could also go full pizza bar and give everyone lots of options.

 Pasta e fagioli soup + rolls

-- I get a lot of pushback on soup from the boys, but I still love it and want to make it every now and then.
+- I get a lot of pushback from my boys when I serve soup, but I still love it and want to make it every now and then.
 Because this soup does a lot of simmering, I have plenty of time to put a batch of chicken nuggets in the air fryer as a backup plan if (…when) someone complains.

-Sheet pan sausages + roasted potatoes and broccoli
+Sheet pan sausages + roasted potatoes + broccoli

 Gnocchi with brussels sprouts and brown butter